Mohamed-Ashik-S/Speech-to-Text/README.md

-# Speech-to-text using Whisper ASR
+# Speech-to-Text using Whisper ASR

 This project showcases the capabilities of the Whisper automatic speech recognition (ASR) system by OpenAI.
 Whisper is a state-of-the-art ASR model trained on a diverse range of speech data.
 It is capable of transcribing audio files and performing language detection and translation.